tmakatos/qemu/docs/devel/vfio-user.rst

 | Device info  | VFIO device info           |
 +--------------+----------------------------+

-This message is sent by the client to the server to query for basic information about the device.
-Only the message header is needed in the request message.
+This command message is sent by the client to the server to query for basic information about the device.
+Only the message header is needed in the command message.
 The VFIO device info structure is defined in ``<sys/vfio.h>`` (``struct vfio_device_info``).

 VFIO device info format
 ^^^^^^^^^^^^^^^^^^^^^^^